 You only need a few drops of the peel for your entire face.

-We recommend you avoid putting this peel on active breakouts and pimples where the skin has been broken.
-This peel with sting and burn broken skin.
+Avoid putting this peel on active breakouts and pimples where the skin has been broken.
+This peel will sting and burn broken skin.

 The peeling solution will start to dry down a bit and will feel a bit tacky.

-For your first use, we recommend a maximum of 5 minutes followed by rinsing with warm water.
+For your first use, I recommend a maximum of 5 minutes followed by rinsing with warm water.
 If you don’t have any adverse reactions, leave it on for a bit longer next time.

 Do not keep this peel on for more than 10 minutes.
-You won’t get better results if you keep in on longer.
+You won’t get better results if you keep it on longer.
 You will just get angry skin.